Last Updated on

 Being a motorized tool, you’ll want to consider whether the manufacturer has implemented features that enable your air compressor to protect itself from damage and extend its life.
 Some of the considerations you’ll need to make include:

 - Thermal protection such as air cooling systems and thermal overload switch

 - Whether the air compressor is ASME Certified

 - On board protection features such as a roll cage that protects delicate components such as gauges and meters from knocks

-Tips of Using Air Compressor and Safety Measures
+Tips of Using Air Compressor